There is no Israel without Jews.

 Checkpoints – Much noise is made in the media about the checkpoints in the ‘West Bank.’
 That area is Judea & Samaria, a historically and religiously significant area to Jews, and has been an epicenter of terrorist activity for decades, sanctioned by the Palestinian Authority, who has control over two-thirds of the region.
 To contain security concerns, checkpoints are a necessity.
 However, it is incorrect that these security controls are only for Arabs.
 Anyone leaving Judea & Samaria, Jews included, are subject to passing through a checkpoint.
 Jews who live even in Area C, which is fully controlled by Israel, have to go through checkpoints daily if leaving the area.
 The army can ask anyone for ID, including Jews.

-West Bank The 1947 United Nations Partition resolution referred to the “hill country of Samaria and Judea.”
+West Bank even the antisemitic 1947 United Nations Partition resolution (UN Resolution 181) referred to the “hill country of Samaria and Judea.”
 There was zero mention of the “West Bank.”
 This was because the “West Bank” was a Jordanian occupation term, when Jordanians occupied the area from 1948 – 1967.
 The antisemitic term was only invented in 1950 to disconnect the area from Jews.

 Apartheid – No such thing exists in Israel.
 Arabs have equal rights in Israel